ACE-RTL: When Agentic Context Evolution Meets RTL-Specialized LLMs: The Framework

+Given these intermediate implementations, LLMs then generate corresponding specifications that either describe the required feature extensions (for editing) or provide diagnostic information (for debugging).
+Diagnostic specifications are constructed by analyzing the injected faults in the buggy implementation and generating failure descriptions consistent with the underlying errors.
+The resulting training instances require recovering the correct implementation from incomplete or faulty inputs, encouraging the model to learn iterative refinement and error-correction behaviors.

+\paragraph{\textbf{Filtering and Quality Control}} All generated samples undergo multi-stage validation to ensure correctness and diversity.
+We first perform syntax validation and benchmark decontamination to ensure structural correctness and prevent data leakage~\cite{deng2025scalertl}~\cite{yang2023rethinking}.
+We then apply semantic alignment scoring using an LLM-as-Judge framework~\cite{gu2024survey}, which evaluates the consistency between specifications and implementations on a 1–5 scale.
+To construct the evaluation framework, we first apply the judge to a subset of training samples and manually verify whether the assigned scores are reasonable.
+If inconsistencies are observed, we refine the evaluation prompt and repeat the process until the scoring behavior is satisfactory.
+The finalized judge is then applied to the full dataset, and samples with scores below 3 are discarded to maintain data quality.
+This strategy provides an efficient way for large-scale SDG while maintaining sufficient quality control.
+Through this pipeline, we curate approximately 1.7 million high-quality training instances spanning diverse RTL coding problems.

 Using this large-scale RTL dataset, we apply supervised fine-tuning (SFT)~\cite{chung2024scaling} to obtain the RTL-specialized model.
-The resulting model internalizes hardware domain knowledge and RTL semantics, enabling it to generate correct RTL code across diverse design tasks.
+The resulting model captures rich hardware domain knowledge and RTL semantics, enabling accurate code generation across diverse design tasks.
+Moreover, training on editing and debugging supervision enables the model to effectively analyze, refine, and correct RTL implementations, making it well suited for deployment within our agentic framework.